stencila/cli/README.md

 ### Containers

+Sibyl creates a Docker container image for each document bundle.
+All bundle container images are based on one of Sibyl's base container images.

+#### Base containers

-For each bundle Sibyl creates a Docker container.
-All bundle containers are based off one of Sibyl's standard container images.
-Those images have Stencila packages for [Node.js](https://github.com/stencila/node), [Python](https://github.com/stencila/python) and [R](https://github.com/stencila/r) as well as a large number of system libraries and packages for scientific computing.
+The base images images have Stencila packages for [Node.js](https://github.com/stencila/node), [Python](https://github.com/stencila/python) and [R](https://github.com/stencila/r) as well as a large number of system libraries and packages for scientific computing.
 They aim to provide a computing environment that meets the needs of 95% of Stencila documents.
 We intend to build and publish daily versions of these base images.
-The [`images`](images) folder contains Dockerfiles that define how each stream is built.
-Currently there is only one *stream* of standard images: `alpha`.
+The [`images`](images) folder contains Dockerfiles that define how each image is built.

+Currently there is only one *stream* of base images: `alpha`.
+In the future, we may add more base images focussing on specific use cases (e.g. genomics)

+#### Bundle containers

-You can further customize the container by specifying one or more requirements files in your bundle:
+You can customize a bundle container by specifying one or more requirements files in your bundle:

 - `requirements.txt` for specifying a Python version and/or package versions
 - `r-requires.txt` for specifying a R version and/or package versions